-Senior Vice-President, Chief Officer, Europe, the Middle East, and Africa, AACSB
+Vice President, Chief Officer for Europe, the Middle East and Africa, AACSB International

 Mescon is President Emeritus of Columbus State University in Georgia, where he served for 6 ½ years.
 Prior he was the dean and Dinos Eminent Scholar Chair for 18 years at the Michael J. Coles College of Business at Kennesaw State University in Georgia.
 The Coles College of Business, with more than 5,000 students and 160 full-time faculty holds both business and accounting accreditation.

 In 2012/2013 and 2013/2014 Columbus State was named by U.S. News and World Report as one of the top 50 Public Comprehensive Universities in the South.
 In 2013& 2014, online graduate programs in business and education were named among the top 35 in the U.S. by U.S. News and World Report.
 He served as a Trustee of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 In 2012, 2013 and 2014 Georgia Trend Magazine named Mescon one of the 100 most influential Georgians.